-This course explores the relationship between gender and violence.
-It is comprised of theoretical perspectives as well as the study of specific forms of violence.
-Topics include: domestic and intimate partner violence; sexual violence; child abuse; socially institutionalized forms of violence against women; attitudes and reactions to violence; national and global contexts of violence; the gendered character of violence in patriarchal societies; the intersections between violence, race, class and sexuality; men and violence.
+An exploration of the relationship between gender and violence.
+The course is comprised of theoretical perspectives as well as the study of specific forms of violence.
+Topics include: domestic and intimate partner violence; sexual violence; child abuse; socially institutionalized forms of violence against women; attitudes and reactions to violence; national and global contexts of violence, and men and violence.

-WGS 240/Introduction to Gay and Lesbian Studies (annually)
+WGS 240/Introduction to Gav and Lesbian Studies